SquireDuck/BruinMovies/README.md

 ### 1. Set Up the Backend

-1. Create a backend using MongoDB (or your preferred database).
+1. Create a backend using MongoDB or your preferred database (to use our backend system, contact us for the details).
 2. Configure environment variables:
    - Create a `.env` file in the root directory.
    - Include the following variables: